-For the Military Utility Privatization Subsidiaries, under the terms of the contracts with the U.S. government, the contract price is subject to price redetermination every three years following the initial two years of the contracts.
-These price redeterminations include adjustments to reflect changes in operating conditions, as well as inflation in costs.
-Recovery of the effects of inflation is dependent upon receiving adequate and timely price redeterminations.
-ASUS has experienced and continues to experience delays in the redetermination of prices at some bases.
-However, when adjustments are finalized, they are implemented retroactive to the effective date of the price redetermination.
+For the Military Utility Privatization Subsidiaries, under the terms of the contracts with the U.S. government, the contract price is subject to (a) price redetermination every three years after the initial two years of the contract, unless otherwise agreed to by the parties, and include adjustments to reflect changes in operating conditions, as well as inflation in costs, or (b) an economic price adjustment on an annual basis.
+ASUS has experienced delays in some of its previous redetermination of prices.
+However, when adjustments are finalized, they are implemented retroactively to the effective date of the price redetermination.